 It is a skill that's going to take some time to develop.

 You're not just going to sit down in the beginning and immediately write a blockbuster email that's going to engage everybody.
-Most people don't.
-And I certainly didn't a single good email at first.
+Most people don't, and I certainly didn't write a single good email at first.

 But if you do it every single day, and if you practice, just like you practice anything else in life, you will get good at it, and you will start seeing results.